alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ----

 ## Hostport Configuration.
-Another command operations tasks to configure hosts/server ports.
+Another common Day 2 operations tasks is to configure hosts/server ports.
 We want to have consistent configuration on all the server facing ports.

 ###Exercise 1
 #### Hostport configuration repository